airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/websurfer.md

 ### Output

 Once you run it, FastAgency automatically detects the appropriate app to execute and runs it.
-The application will then prompt you with: "Please enter an initial message:".
+The application will then prompt you with: "I can help you with your web search.
+What would you like to know?:"

 === "Using WebSurferAgent"